 When someone on your staff, or one of your colleagues, achieves success on a particular project, it’s important to give them the recognition they deserve.
 It’s easy to send a quick congratulatory email message to let them know their work was noticed in a positive light.

 How to Write a Congratulations Email

-In your subject line, you should put; “Congratulations” or “Thank You”, to make sure the recipient knows the content of the message, and insure the server delivers it to the appropriate file.
-Messages with blank subject lines often end up in the Junk file.
+Include “Congratulations” or “Thank You” in your subject line to make sure the recipient knows the content of the message and ensure the server delivers it to the appropriate file.
+Messages with blank subject lines often end up in a junk folder.